fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 * **expand all** script is in layout/docs/single.html
 * the menu, buttons, Expand All in the layout/partials/header/header.html
-* To fix CSS, use files from the /scss/common directory. seems like my sense of beauty is falling behind my willingness to fix all CSS issues.
+* To fix CSS, use files from the /scss/common directory. seems like my sense of beauty is inevitably falling behind my willingness to fix all CSS issues.

-so, I did some calculations and if I have 1000views in a month for 30 years, I will need to start to pay for GCS.

 border-image-source: linear-gradient(